Explore UCD

 PM² Project Management Methodology

 PM² (pronounced “P-M squared”) is the official Project Management Methodology of the European Union Institutions.
-It is based on operational experience from projects run within the European Institutions, but also incorporates elements from a wide range of globally accepted project management best practices, standards and methodologies such as PMBoK Guide, PRINCE2® and IPMA-ICB.
-PM² provides open and free access to a Project Management guide, (opens in a new window)templates and training material ((opens in a new window)slides and (opens in a new window)e-learning).
+It is based on operational experience from projects run within the European Institutions, but also incorporates elements from a wide range of globally accepted project management best practices, standards and methodologies such as PMBoK Guide and PRINCE2®.
+PM² is a light, easy-to-implement methodology, and it provides open and free access to:

-PM² is being adopted as the Project Management Methodology across UCD, so that, at an enterprise level, we have a defined, consistent way of working on projects.
-The process of adopting this methodology is being supported by UCD Agile.
-For an overview of PM², see the PM² Project Management Methodology - Quick Guide for UCD Staff.
-(PM² is already at the centre of the UCD IT Services Project Management approach.)
+PM² is being adopted as the recommended Project Management Methodology across UCD, so that, at an enterprise level, we have a defined, consistent way of working on projects.

 Project Governance Model (roles and responsibilities)